SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 After resolving this issue, you should ensure to delete the `Engine/Platforms/HTML/Build/emsdk` folder before trying HTML5Setup.sh again as emsdk can sometimes be left in a broken state.

+### When running HTML5Setup.sh you see: `error: error: tool is not installed and therefore cannot be activated: 'node-20.18.0-64bit'` or similar

+This can happen if you had issues with the Windows Python issue (e.g. above) or if something else went wrong on a previous attempt of running HTML5Setup and the emsdk has been left in a broken state.

+You must delete `Engine/Platforms/HTML/Build/emsdk`

+Then you should be able to run HTML5Setup.sh again and get past this issue.

+### When running HTML5Setup.sh you see: `fatal error: error in backend: IO failure on output stream: invalid argument` possibly including a stack trace and asking also to submit a bug report

+This seems to be random and to do with disk IO or possibly a bug.

+If this happens you should be able to simply run HTML5Setup.sh again and it will hopefully not happen again this time.

 ### When running GenerateProjectFiles.bat you see: `NODE_JS NOT FOUND`

 This may look like the following: